connellw/ConnellsBlog/_drafts/ddd-building-blocks.md

 }
 ```

 We would only modify the entity through calling these methods.
-We can check that the action is valid, make the change, and then add the domain event to the `DomainEvents` collection which I have defined in the `Entity` base class.
+We can check that the action is valid, make the change, and then add the domain event to the `DomainEvents` collection which I have defined in [the `Entity` base class](https://github.com/connellw/Doodad/blob/master/src/Doodad/Entity.cs).

 The base class also includes a standard `Id` property which all entities must have.

 Entities are usually loaded from a database, so must have a constructor that can populate all properties.
-Your application will usually want to create fresh new entities too, so you would either need a second constructor, or you could use a factory class or method to create fresh new entities in the default state.
+You'll usually need to create fresh new entities too, so you would either need a second constructor, or you could use a factory class or method to create fresh new entities in the default state.

 ```c#
 public class Hair : Entity